NVIDIA/spark-rapids/docs/dev/lore.md

 You also need to set `spark.rapids.sql.lore.dumpPath` to tell LORE where to dump the data, the value of which should point to a directory.
 All dumped data of a query will live in this directory.

-> **Note:**
-> The directory may either not exist, in which case it will be created, or it should be empty.
+Note, the directory may either not exist, in which case it will be created, or it should be empty.
-> If the directory exists and contains files, an `IllegalArgumentException` will be thrown to prevent overwriting existing data.
+If the directory exists and contains files, an `IllegalArgumentException` will be thrown to prevent overwriting existing data.

 A typical directory hierarchy would look like this: